Klathmon/imagemin-webpack-plugin/README.md

 Otherwise image will be optimised and written to the `cacheFolder` for later builds.

 **Note**: This is a very simple cache implementation, it WILL NOT intelligently clear the cache if you update the options in this plugin.
+There also might be significantly more files in the cache than you have images, this is normal, and a side-effect of how I'm deferring to `imagemin` to determine if a file is an image or not.
+It can be prevented by setting a good `test` regex.

 Example: